All campaigns must have a bank account in order to receive funds.

-You will be able to provide your bank information on your campaign's Funding tab as soon as you've received your first campaign contribution.
-Your bank form will not be available before you receive your first contribution.
+You will be able to provide your bank information on your campaign editor's Funding tab as soon as you launch your campaign.

 - Login to your Indiegogo account and visit your campaign page